European authorised representative: Duties of a European Authorised Representative

-An E.A.R. observes the manufacturers' compliance with the conformity assessment procedure set out in the European directives which apply to the product.
+An E.A.R. observes the manufacturer's compliance with the conformity assessment procedure set out in the European directives that apply to the product.

-They ensure the law is met by having Class I medical devices registered with the Competent Authorities before being placed on the market.
+They ensure the law is met by having Class I and all medical devices registered with the Competent Authorities before being placed on the market.

 They ensure their contact information is available to the manufactures to be placed on all the products they are representing, thus acting as a primary contact for the EU Authorities.

-They must notify EU Authorities of all major incidents pertaining to products.
+They must notify EU Authorities of all major incidents pertaining to the products that they represent.

 An E.A.R. must understand all EU regulations from each of the EU member states as well as the four European Free Trade Association (EFTA) states, and provide notification of changes and amendments to directives that affect individual products.

-They must keep the product's technical file available at any time for the EU member states authorities and maintain confidentiality with manufacturer's sensitive product information, releasing them only to the appropriate authorities when called upon.
+They must keep the product's technical file available at any time for the EU member states authorities and maintain confidentiality with manufacturer's sensitive product information, releasing it only to the appropriate authorities when called upon.